-The Undergraduate Research Program (URP) is committed to helping students participate in the UW’s world-class research enterprise under the guidance of faculty mentors.
+The Office of Undergraduate Research is committed to helping students participate in the UW’s world-class research enterprise under the guidance of faculty mentors.
 Listing your research opportunities or indicating your willingness to be an undergraduate research mentor is a great help in this work.
 Thank you for your dedication to undergraduate learning through research!

 Frequently Asked Questions